 Two Ways Design Can Impact Emotional Wellbeing

-Can you imagine that the design of your lobby, sanctuary, and gathering spaces in your church could actually help address the emotional and mental health needs of our culture today?
+Can you imagine if the design of your lobby, sanctuary, and gathering spaces in your church could actually help address the emotional and mental health needs of our culture today?
 Recent data from Barna underscores a need for churches to bring real solutions to bear on our culture's growing mental health crisis—and the spaces we provide to our congregations and communities can be a powerful tool to help people navigate their anxiety, grief, and depression in order to more deeply connect with others.Removing Barriers with Design Solutions

 According to Mark Matlock at Barna, recent research indicates that 58% of U.S. adults have relationships with people who struggle with mental health issues.
 Younger adults are especially in tune with this reality.